your experience

 11 Poses for Dog and Owner Photo Shoots | Rock your Next Session with These Professional Pet Photography Tips by Holly Hildreth

-Are you nervous about being in front of the camera during a photoshoot with your dog?
+Are you nervous about being in front of the camera during a pet and owner photo shoot with your dog?
 Or maybe you’re a professional pet photographer who’s looking to add more variety to their sessions.
-While every dog and every session is different, here are some tried and true “poses” and prompts that have been client favorites for capturing natural, genuine expressions resulting in stunning portraits with your dog.
+While every dog and every session is different, here are some tried and true poses, ideas, and prompts that have been client favorites for capturing natural, genuine expressions resulting in stunning portraits with your dog.

 1.)
 Puppy Kisses